syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Getting-Started.md

 * Syncfusion.PivotAnalysis.UWP
 * Syncfusion.Data.UWP

-You can find these libraries under following location.
+You can find these libraries under the following location:

 &lt;Installed Drive&gt;:\Program Files (x86)\Syncfusion\Essential Studio\\&lt;Version&gt;\Assemblies for Universal Windows\10.0

 Or else, the SfPivotGrid control can be added to the project by choosing SDK reference as follows:

-Right click on **References** and select *Add Reference > Universal Windows > Extensions > Syncfusion Controls for UWP XAML*.
+Right-click the **References** and select *Add Reference > Universal Windows > Extensions > Syncfusion Controls for UWP XAML*.

-Now open the MainPage.xaml file, and include name for the Grid as “Root_Grid” to refer it in code-behind.
+Now, open the MainPage.xaml file, and include name for the grid as “Root_Grid” to refer it in code-behind.

+{% tabs %}

 {% highlight xaml %}